Ambulance Waiting Times (Local Reporting) Bill

 Description

-The Ambulance Waiting Times (Local Reporting) Bill requires ambulance trusts in England to publish monthly reports online within two weeks of the month's end.
-This data must include:
+The Ambulance Waiting Times (Local Reporting) Bill requires the Secretary of State to create regulations by July 31st, 2022.
+These regulations will force ambulance trusts in England to publish monthly online reports within two weeks of the month's end.

-- Response times for categories 1, 2, 3, and 4 incidents, broken down by Clinical Commissioning Group (CCG) area and postcode.
+- Response times for categories 1-4, broken down by Clinical Commissioning Group (CCG) area and postcode.

-- Detailed explanations for all incidents where the target response time was missed (the specific margin will be defined in regulations).
+- Detailed explanations for all incidents where target response times were missed (the specific margin for this will be defined in the regulations).

 Government Spending